munificent/craftinginterpreters/book/compiling-expressions.md

 <aside name="blog">

-If this chapter isn't clicking with you and you'd like another approach to the concepts, I wrote an article that teaches the same algorithm but using Java and an object-oriented style: [Pratt Parsing: Expression Parsing Made Easy][blog].
+If this chapter isn't clicking with you and you'd like another take on the concepts, I wrote an article that teaches the same algorithm but using Java and an object-oriented style: [Pratt Parsing: Expression Parsing Made Easy][blog].